plfa/plfa.github.io/README.md

 It is possible to set up PLFA as an Agda library as well.
 If you are trying to complete the exercises found in the `tspl` folder, or otherwise want to import modules from the book, you need to do this.
 To do so, add the path to `plfa.agda-lib` to `~/.agda/libraries` and add `plfa` to `~/.agda/defaults`, both on lines of their own.

-(Note: Currently, `make build` also builds the exercises in the `tspl` folder, so this is not an optional step.)

 # Building the book